Books

 Fast-paced and unputdownable, this is an enjoyable jungle romp with action! adventure! and romance! spiced with mayhem and danger all the while exposing crime and corruption.

-Categories: Fiction, Congo, War theme, Contemporary, Environmental, Human Rights, Love story, Australia, Africa, 2025 Titles
+Categories: Fiction, Congo, War theme, Contemporary, Environmental, Human Rights, Love Story, Australia, Africa, 2025 Titles, New Adult

 Reviews